Getting Started with Broken Link Building

 When you’re updating that page to remove the broken link, I’d really appreciate it if you could add a link to my new “Clicker Training your Labrador – The Ultimate Guide” page, somewhere on your website:

-Whether you decide to link to us or not, I hope you like our page, and I’d really appreciate any feedback you can give me.
+Whether you decide to link to my page or not, I hope you like the article, and I’d really appreciate any feedback you can give me.

 Don’t use this email word-for-word: Use it as a guide, and write your own email, in your own words.

-Notice that we’ve made the effort to find and include the webmaster’s name – and that when I complimented his website, I said something that proved I’d actually looked at the site.
+Notice that I’ve made the effort to find and include the webmaster’s name – and that when I complimented his website, I said something that proved I’d actually looked at the site.

 Once you’ve sent your first outreach email, note down the domain and email you sent it to – so that you won’t end up sending several emails to the same website by mistake.
 Then move on to the next result from your original Google query and repeat the process.